LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Analysis

 \section{Analysis}

-\textbf{\methodname{} boosts empirically challenging cases.} We observed that the performance gap is substantially larger for predictions classified as inconsistent retrieval predictions (the proportion of inconsistent retrieval predictions is reported in Table \ref{tab:inconsistent_prediction_table}).
-We define an inconsistent retrieval prediction as one in which the model predicts different labels for retrieved candidates given the same target query (see Figure \ref{fig:motivation}).
-Specifically, if the model's predictions vary across retrieved candidates, the instance is categorized as an inconsistent retrieval prediction.
-Conversely, if the model consistently predicts the same label for all retrieved candidates, it is classified as a consistent retrieval prediction.
+\textbf{\methodname{} boosts empirically challenging cases.} We observe that the performance gap is substantially larger for predictions classified as inconsistent retrieval predictions (Table \ref{tab:inconsistent_prediction_table} shows the proportion of such cases).
+We define an inconsistent retrieval prediction as one in which the model predicts different labels for retrieved candidates given the same query (see Figure \ref{fig:motivation}), i.e., if the model's predictions vary across retrieved candidates.
+Conversely, if the model predicts the same label for all retrieved candidates, the instance is consistent. {For testing the performance of the non-retrieval model, we feed the model only the target image, classified as consistent or inconsistent by the RAG model, without the retrieved candidates.}

-Both the consistent and inconsistent retrieval prediction sets are established after the initial reader training stage, and their performance is assessed following joint multimodal retriever fine-tuning.
-Detailed results are presented in Table \ref{tab:joint_training}.
+Consistent and inconsistent prediction sets are constructed as follows: after the initial reader training stage, we run inference on the validation set and group instances by whether the reader produces consistent or inconsistent predictions across their retrieved candidates (as defined above).
+Performance on these two fixed subsets is then assessed after the LVLM-aware multimodal retrieval fine-tuning stage, allowing a direct comparison of how the fine-tuning affects each group.
+Detailed results are presented in Table \ref{tab:retrieval_alignment_training}.
 Overall, \methodname{} improves performance on inconsistent retrieval predictions by +0.12 in accuracy and +0.13 in F1 score when using the Qwen2‑vl backbone, and by +0.09 in both accuracy and F1 score with the Pixtral backbone, while also offering a slight improvement on the consistent.
+We observed that inconsistent retrieval predictions are empirically more challenging for the reader even without retrieval, FT RAG and \methodname{}, with a 10–20 point performance gap.

-We also observed that inconsistent retrieval predictions are empirically more challenging for all models (both with and without retrieval).
-There is approximately a 10–20 point performance gap between the inconsistent and consistent.
+{We hypothesize that our method improves inconsistent retrieval cases because conflicting predictions often signal misleading candidates.
+By aligning retriever scores with LVLM confidence via KL divergence, we upweight helpful candidates and suppress misleading ones.
+This is supported by GPT-5.2 relevance judgments, showing a 17\% improvement in retrieval quality (as described next). }